Neilblaze/Slashbeatz/README.md

 # Covislashz
-Slash Corona with beat &amp; get fit with Slashbeatz ⚡
+Slash with beat &amp; get fit with Slashbeatz ⚡

 Resources :-